mkaminsky11/codeyourcloud/README.md

 If you want to see the places where all of the _magic_ happens, take a look at `js/drive.js`, `js/sky.js`, and `js/tabs.js`.
 Enjoy!

 ### Recent Updates
++ Modes dynamically loaded, instead of all at once
 + Can now import and export snippets
 + Open tabs now stored automatically and reloaded
 + Added ability to copy snippets to clipboard